Sainte-Mère-Église: The Little Town with a Big Place in WWII History

 Chutes blossom against the firelit sky.
 Dozens of American paratroopers descend into the glow; some drifting into fields, others straight into the heart of town.
 What should have been the cover of night turns into an exposed landing, and suddenly, Sainte-Mère-Église is part of history.

 One man’s fate becomes the most famous: John Steele, 82nd Airborne.
 His parachute snags on the church steeple, leaving him dangling as the firefight rages below.
+He plays dead.
 He survives, and his story becomes legend.
 Today, a replica parachute still hangs from the church roof, a stark reminder of that night.

 By dawn on June 6, 1944, Sainte-Mère-Église had become the first town in France to be liberated.
+If you’ve seen Band of Brothers, you already know the broad shape of what the 82nd and 101st Airborne faced that night.
+Standing in this square, you feel it differently.

 🌟If you’ve ever wondered why certain moments of WWII resonate beyond the battlefield, I explore this in more depth in Beyond the Brochure: Why Normandy Moves You, a reflection on the emotional layers that turn historic sites into personal experiences.